UPDATE: Murder suspect escapee caught; county to seek reimbursement for manhunt

 A surveillance video released this month shows Taylor, dressed in a gray zip-up jacket and dark pants, sprinting east across Grant Street just south of 35th Avenue, as the REDI Transports agent neared the McDonald's drive-thru window.

 Taylor, of Hammond, was arrested on Dec.
 2 in Texas and is wanted in connection with a murder in East Chicago.
-Taylor is also a suspect in five Northwest Indiana armed robberies, The Times reported last week.
+Taylor is also a suspect in five Northwest Indiana armed robberies, The Times previously reported.

 “Our officers were able to utilize a wide range of resources, including surveillance technology in the search for Taylor,” Martinez said.
 “Our success was a direct result of a cooperative effort including: the U.S. Marshal's Service, Indiana State Police, Chicago Police Department, Hammond Police Department, East Chicago Police Department and Gary Police Department.
 I commend all of these agencies for a job well done.”